cvhciKIT/sloth/doc/configuration.rst

     )

 Defines global keyboard shortcuts.
-Each hotkey is defined by a tuple with at least 2 entries, where the first entry is the hotkey (sequence), and the second entry is the function that is called.
+Each hotkey is defined by a tuple with at least two entries, where the first entry is the hotkey (sequence), and the second entry is the function that is called.
 The function should expect a single parameter, the labeltool object.
 The optional third entry -- if present -- is expected to be a string describing the action.